 You can repeat the process over and over, drying between layers to get more texture.
 I added Pthalo Green between the Lemon Yellow and Ultramarine Blue, and Violet at the bottom.
 Once it was mostly dry, I sprayed my hands with water and clapped them together over the paper.
 I let the clean water sit for a few moments, and it picked up some of the color.
 When I patted it with a paper towel, some of the color came up with the water, leaving lighter spots.

 I set my panel aside to finish drying, and went to work on my sentiment.
 This “congrats” die cut is from Hero Arts Stamp and Cut set.
 I die cut the word from white cardstock, and heat embossed it in white.
-I always work over a coffee filter, so I can funnel any excess powder back into the jar.
+If you work over a coffee filter, it’s easy to funnel any excess powder back into the jar.
 I trimmed down my panel, and attached the die cut with Glossy Accents.
 You can see I’m weighing down the paper with acrylic blocks while the glue dries.

 I’ve adhered my card together temporarily with dots of tape runner, so I can place the sentiment.
 I’ve got the matching stamp set, and I’m laying out my stamps on the black cardstock before I picked them up with an acrylic block.
 Then I heat embossed the words in white.

-And my card is done!
+I left off embellishments like sequins, since this card is for my son, but you can add more details if you like.
 I hope you get a chance to make a card like this, and if you do, let me know in the comments below.
 I’ll see you next time!